trevorbayless/cli-chess/README.md

 The only way to increase the size of the board is to increase the size of the font you're using.
 Many terminals also support `Ctrl +` to increase the terminal size.

-#### 3. The board or chess pieces aren't aligned properly, how can I fix this?
+#### 3. The board or chess pieces aren't aligned or displaying properly, how can I fix this?
 As cli-chess is a terminal based program, it has been designed to be used with a monospace type font.
 A monospace font should always be used in order for character alignment to be consistent.
-The display of cli-chess can change drastically depending on the font being used, so it's important to choose a monospace type font that works best for your terminal and display preferences.
-The fonts that I have found to work best with cli-chess for piece alignment are `Ubuntu Mono` and `MS Gothic`.
+The display of cli-chess can change drastically depending on the font being used, so it's important to choose a font that works best for your terminal and display preferences.
+The fonts that I have found to work best with cli-chess for piece alignment are `Ubuntu Mono`, `MS Gothic`, and `NSimSun`.

 #### 4. What operating systems are supported?
 Development is mainly focused to support Linux.
 While cli-chess will work on